 Kagi charts are effective for intraday trading.
 This type of chart does not include time aspect and line in this chart indicates the price movements by its thickness.
 If the price is higher than previous swings, the line will thicken and when, it below the previous swing than the line will thin.
 These charts help traders to clearly identify the break-out of swing highs and lows.

 Timing Setup for Intraday Trading

 All the different intraday trading charts have a time frame.
-Especially, for day trading 1,5,15 and 30- minute timeframe is suitable.
+Especially, for day trading 1, 5, 15 and 30- minute timeframe is suitable.
 In the time frame of 5-minute, after every 5-minute a new price bar will form and shows the price movements for those 5 minutes.
 As per different intraday trading strategy, traders use different time frame.
 Time interval and charts are the important and fundamental aspect of technical analysis.
-According to your strategy and information required for your trading, you can select different time frame and chart type.
+According to your strategy and information required for your trading, you can select best time frame for intraday and chart type.